Superstring Perturbation Theory Revisited: Spacetime Supersymmetry And Its Consequences

 so its integrated version is the total derivative $V=\t\partial(\varepsilon_I\partial X^I e^{i\kk\cdot X})$.
 As $V$ is a total derivative, its integral $\int_\Sigma V$ vanishes, and this ensures the decoupling of the null state represented by $\V$, establishing gauge-invariance for the fields in question.

 The arguments reviewed in section \ref{revarg} relating gauge-invariance and conserved charges make perfect sense in string theory as well as in field theory.
 These arguments involve taking a limit of $S$-matrix elements for $\kk\to 0$.
-However, it will become clear that one can learn more by setting $\kk=0$ at the beginning, whereupon $\V=V=0$.
+However, it will become clear that one can learn more by setting $\kk=0$ at the beginning, whereupon $\V=V=0$, as is evident in eqn. (\ref{bumox}).
 The relation $\V=\{Q_B,\W\}$ becomes

 and the relation $V=\t\partial(\varepsilon_I\partial X^I e^{i\kk\cdot X})$ becomes

 So $J$ is a conserved current and therefore generates a manifest symmetry of the worldsheet theory.
 Actually, once we set $\kk$ to zero, the constraint $\varepsilon\cdot \kk=0$ becomes vacuous and any $\varepsilon$ is allowed.
 So we get a whole family of conserved currents